How Can I Stop Feeling Like He Loves Her More?

 Question

-My boyfriend and I have been dating for a year now, but it has been a trying endeavor for me for much of the time.
-At the beginning of the relationship, he was very aloof and while he would continue to make plans with me, he never really seemed that excited about the prospect of a new relationship with me.
-I took this very personally, and I attempted to end the relationship for this reason on a couple of occasions.
+My boyfriend and I have been together for a year, but it’s been a challenging journey for me.
+At the start, he was distant, and while he would make plans with me, he didn’t seem all that excited about starting a relationship.
+I took it personally and, on a couple of occasions, tried to end things because of it.

-The night before Valentines Day, when it was obvious that he was not excited about taking me out to celebrate, I finally broke it off with him.
-During this conversation I learned more about an ex girlfriend of his from college:
+The night before Valentine’s Day, when it was clear he wasn’t thrilled about taking me out, I ended things with him.
+During that conversation, I learned about an ex-girlfriend from his college days:

-They were in school together, and she was his first girlfriend, his first kiss and his first sexual partner.
-He told me that he thought that they were going to be together forever.
-After he told her he loved her, he said that things started going downhill, and she eventually broke up with him.
-He was devastated, and worse, blamed himself for scaring her off.
-This happened when he was 21.
+She was his first love, his first kiss, and his first sexual partner.
+He thought they were going to be together forever, but after he told her he loved her, things started falling apart, and she eventually broke up with him.
+He was devastated and blamed himself for pushing her away.
+This all happened when he was 21.

-He and I started dating when he was 29.
-Something about the way he talked about her really upset me.
-It seemed as though he was still hurt about the experience and to me it meant that he might still be in love with her.
-Soon after this I became very curious about this girl.
-I was very upset to learn (from facebook) that she was beautiful and successful and smart.
-I started suffering from severe feelings of inferiority.
+We started dating when he was 29, and the way he spoke about her really bothered me.
+It felt like he was still hurt by the experience, and I couldn’t shake the feeling that he might still be in love with her.
+I became curious about her, and after seeing her on Facebook, I found out she was beautiful, successful, and smart.
+The comparison made me feel incredibly inferior.

 What should I do?